Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Photo by Pixta

-Yukata, the light summer kimono, are a popular souvenir from Japan that many visitors from abroad like to purchase.
-Yukatas can be found in specialty kimono shops.
-In the summer you can even find them in major supermarkets such as Aeon or Ito Yokado.
-Yukata prices range between 5,000 and 10,000 yen.
-The yukatas with traditional Japanese designs sold at UNIQLO, which cost roughly 3,000 yen, are very popular.
+Yukata, lightweight summer kimonos, are a popular souvenir from Japan that many visitors like to purchase.
+They can be found in specialty kimono shops, and during the summer, you may even find them at major supermarkets such as Aeon or Ito Yokado.

 Photo by Pixta

-A kokeshi is a doll made from carved wood.
-Since it is made of wood, it matches well with other interior goods in non-Japanese households.
-You can find kokeshi dolls sold in toy stores, small item shops, or souvenir shops.
+A kokeshi is a wooden doll carved from wood.
+Due to its natural material, it pairs well with other interior decor items in non-Japanese households.
+You can find kokeshi dolls in toy stores, small item shops, or souvenir shops.

 okiagari doll